 What This New Child Support Law Means for You

 If your child is over the age of nineteen and you are unsure about your obligation to continue to provide child support, you may have options under this new law that were not available to you before.
 Do you qualify for automatic termination?
-Please contact us to schedule your free consultation to discuss your case with one of our qualified and experienced family law attorneys.
+Please contact us to schedule your initial consultation to discuss your case with one of our qualified and experienced family law attorneys.